EzDzzIt/vsaarch64/README.md

 -"var buffer" variable for text spacing increased in battle objs. <br />

 -Added some additional palettes from SE Discord; the additional ones are pushed into the main palette array in the menu alarm script that runs after initial menu creation.
 (Thanks Discord User @skirlez)  <br />

+-Removed some existing logging for clarity in debugging (Pausing allowed, Player Path were taking up 80% of the log file)

 ## *ToDo*